pratik3098/FinancialReconProject/README.md

 2. sudo ./docker-config.sh
 3. log-out and log-in
 4. sudo apt install docker-compose -y
+#### Note:  For Windows, use Docker-Toolkit.
+#### Note: Change the localhost address in ./app/src/configData.js to docker-machine ip address

 ### To setup Node enviorment on Ubuntu: